 Culture is about our collective history, and the habits, beliefs, and characteristics that define us.
 It’s precisely those elements that color helps to heighten on our screens and in media.
-For creatives, understanding the relationship between color and culture is then vital in order to produce work that effectively communicates with viewers.
+For creatives, understanding the relationship between color and culture is vital in order to produce work that effectively communicates with viewers.
 “Everyone has a stake in color because everyone sees it,” says Batchelor.
-Finally, we turn to Fox, who writes “Color […] isn’t simply surface decoration. […] It might even be our most powerful bearer of meaning, because it speaks to us in such a direct and vivid voice. […] Oscillating between nature and culture, experience and understanding, it mediates our relationship with the world.”
+Finally, we turn to Fox, who writes “Color […] isn’t simply surface decoration. […] It might even be our most powerful bearer of meaning. […] Oscillating between nature and culture, experience and understanding, it mediates our relationship with the world.”

 Read LBB article HERE.

 Read the next article in this series – learn how filmmakers enrich their work through color